 b.
 The Foundation is required under a legally binding contract to return a charitable gift to the donor.
 The classic example is a circumstance under which a donor makes a charitable gift to a charitable organization to construct a building, and the building is never constructed, and there is a provision in the applicable binding contract which requires the charitable organization to return the funds to the donor.
 Returns to a donor that meet the criteria of this category will be processed upon approval by the EIUF Board of Directors.
 The advice of legal counsel will be sought as necessary.

 c.
-A court orders the Foundation to return the gift to the door (or transfer the funds to another charitable organization), in a court proceeding in which the Office of the Attorney General of Illinois has been given an opportunity to be heard.
-Legal counsel will consult with the Finance Committee of the Board of Directors of the Eastern Illinois University Foundation as necessary, in connection with any gift which may become, or which becomes, the subject of such a court proceeding.
+A court orders the Foundation to return the gift to the donor (or to transfer the funds to another charitable organization), in a court proceeding in which the Office of the Attorney General of Illinois has been given an opportunity to be heard.
+Legal counsel will consult with the Finance, Audit and Real Estate Committee of the Board of Directors of the Eastern Illinois Foundation as necessary, in connection with any gift which may become, or which becomes, the subject of such a court proceeding.

 These Policies may be amended at any time by the EIUF Board of Directors.